 10. Lake Pepin

-It’s particularly stunning for its dramatic cliff backdrop and heart-wrenching history and its sweeping view over Lake Pepin and its surrounding bluffs of the might Mississippi River.
+It’s stunning for its dramatic cliff backdrop, heart-wrenching history, sweeping view over Lake Pepin, and surrounding bluffs of the mighty Mississippi River.

 See Related: How to Go on a Road Trip With Kids

-You can cross the Minnesota state line at Hastings to see a part of both sides or you can do it at Wabasha as well.
+You can cross the Minnesota state line at Hastings to see a part of both sides, or you can do it at Wabasha.
 These are the two most well-known spots for the river crossing.

 11. Prescott, WI